romainligneul/igt-toolbox/README.md

 ## installation

 This toolbox needs Matlab.
-It was developed and tested on versions 2014b and 2017a, using Windows, but it should work on ealier versions and other platforms as well.
+It was developed and tested on versions 2014b and 2017a, using Windows and Linux, but it should work on ealier versions and other platforms as well.

 **Option 1**: clone this repository using the command ```git clone https://github.com/romainligneul/igt-toolbox.git```